pa11y/pa11y/README.md

 ### Ignoring

 The ignore flag can be used in several different ways.
-Seperated by semi-colons:
+Separated by semi-colons:

 ```
 pa11y --ignore "warning;notice" nature.com
 ```

-or by using the flag mutiple times:
+or by using the flag multiple times:

 ```
 pa11y --ignore warning --ignore notice nature.com
 ```

 Pa11y can also ignore notices, warnings, and errors up to a threshold number.
 This might be useful if you're using CI and don't want to break your build.
 The following example will return exit code 0 on a page with 9 errors, and return exit code 2 on a page with 11 errors.

 ```
 pa11y --threshold 10 nature.com